This guide has everything you need to know about disability insurance.

-Normally, Joe earns $100,000 a year.
-Now no longer able to work, Joe’s employer-provided long-term disability policy pays Joe $40,000 a year, for two years.
+“Normally, Joe earns $100,000 a year.
+Since he can’t work, Joe’s employer-provided long-term disability policy pays Joe $40,000/year for two years.”

-In the story above, Joe receives a long-term disability benefit from his employer.
-The policy replaces a portion (40%) of his income.
+Joe does receive a long-term disability benefit from his employer.
+However, the policy only replaces a portion (40%) of his income.

 Short-term disability policies are distinct from long-term disability policies in not only how long the benefits last, but also when you start receiving money.

-- coverage for 11 weeks
+- Coverage for 11 weeks

-- at 66.7% of salary
+- At 66.7% of salary